ferocchi/lyberty/README.md

 Below is a monorepo-first architecture that lets you
 • ship a Web app (Next .js), a native iOS app in Swift/Tauri, desktop binaries, and serverless back-end services from one place,
-• grant per-folder or per-package access so you can hand off just a micro-service, a marketing site, or a single “agent” without exposing the rest of the source, and
+• grant per-folder or per-package access so you can hand off just a micro-service, a marketing site, or a single "agent" without exposing the rest of the source, and
 • keep builds fast with remote caching and fine-grained CI.

 ⸻